genome/ptero-apis/workflow.md

         - stores top level inputs in the IO backend
         - compiles and submits a net to petri service
             - including initial start token
+    - response body contains the submitted workflow with some metadata
+        - returned urls
+            - for polling workflow status
+            - for "build-view" like report

 Errors: